 I got off the phone with her and I debated upon checking myself in somewhere.
 Looking back, I probably should have but there was still that fear of what will people say?
 What will they think?
 Will seeing a doctor confirm all of my fears about how much is wrong with me?
+My anxiety kicked into overdrive.
 Instead, I called a friend that came and stayed the day with me, allowing me to talk and cry even more.

 I needed help and that was okay.

 That day I realized a lot of important things.
 I didn’t have to kill myself.
 I was not irrevocably broken.
 There was help out there and it would actually help.
 I realized that I had really really bad coping skills and I needed to work on that.
 My depression was out of control and I needed to manage that.
 My self-esteem and self-worth were non-existent and I needed to fix that.